douglascm/timescale_assignment/README.md

 ## Final Notes

 I started the project cloning the [getting-started](https://github.com/docker/getting-started.git) from docker to setup files faster but ended up with excessive amounts of commits and unecessary files.
-File whichI had to remove later
+File which I had to remove later.

+## Closing Comments

+I found interesting trying different methods of read/write to improve performance and stability.